Last Updated 7-14-23

 –After breakfast/shower: we apply the copper sulfate 1 mg per drop solution all over the skin, about 50-80 mg, about 4-5 times a week.

-—Zinc, 25 mg, as needed, if sneezing or runny nose, or any low zinc symptoms, or if we forgot taking it the night before.
+—Zinc, 25 mg, as needed, if sneezing or runny nose, or any low zinc symptoms, or if we forgot to take it the night before.

--Molybdenum: 1000 mcg (1 mg) (occasionally) (molybdenum deficiency can cause racing heart, and this seemed to help.
+-Molybdenum: 1000 mcg (1 mg) About every other day. (molybdenum deficiency can cause racing heart, and this seemed to help.
 Copper could, in theory, cause low molybdenum)

 After Dinner: Occasionally, milk, with more iodine and copper.
 Or juice with copper.